 With the fundamental physics already sorted, Positron Dynamics is now testing the thrust of their positron propulsion system to prepare for their in-orbit satellite demo.
 They have also partnered with industry experts such as Mason Peck, former NASA Chief Technologist, who is advising them as they prepare for their demo.

 Thanks for checking out our top 20 deep tech innovations for the year.
-2017 was an incredible for the deep tech community.
-Special thanks to our community of deep tech experts that contributed to this piece and to the deep tech ecosystem at large whose passion and vision for breakthrough innovation led to such paramount milestones.
-Stay tuned as we begin to explore the technologies emerging in 2018!
+2021 is turning out to be incredible for the deep tech community.
+Special thanks to our community of deep tech experts contributing to this piece and the deep tech ecosystem at large whose passion and vision for breakthrough innovation led to such paramount milestones.
+Stay tuned as we will soon begin to explore the technologies emerging in 2022!

 We are on the cusp of momentous scientific and technological breakthroughs that will define the next century.
 Propel(x) is the investment marketplace that aims to help discover and fund these great deep tech innovations that move humanity forward.

 Articles or information from third-party sources outside of this domain may discuss Propel(x) or relate to information contained herein, but Propel(x) does not approve and is not responsible for such content.
 Hyperlinks to third-party sites, or reproduction of third-party content, do not constitute an approval or endorsement by Propel(x) or NCPS of the linked or reproduced content.